 Note: the PAYE system has changed.
 Almost all businesses are required to report PAYE information in real time.

-Separately, employer's National Insurance contributions can be simplified by negotiating a payroll settlement agreement with HM Revenue & Customs.
+There is also an exemption for certain 'trivial benefits' costing less than £50 each, subject to an annual limit of £300 per employee per year.
+Separately, employer's National Insurance contributions can be simplified by negotiating a payroll settlement agreement with HMRC.

 Once you have agreed a payroll settlement agreement, you can make a single Class 1B employer National Insurance contribution based on the total value of all the benefits covered by the agreement and the tax due on them.